ConnorDonegan/geostan/paper.md

 ME models can be added to any **geostan** model.
 These are models for covariates measured with error, particularly small-area survey estimates with standard errors.
 The ME models treat the true covariate values as unknown parameters or latent variables, which are assigned a spatial CAR prior model.
 Users provide the scale of observational uncertainty or ME (e.g., survey standard errors) as data [@donegan_2021; cf. @bernardinelli_1997; @xia_1998; @kang_2009; @logan_2019].
 All uncertain inferences from the ME models are automatically propagated throughout the regression or disease mapping model, and graphical diagnostics are provided for evaluating results of spatial ME models.

+## User support and discussion

+In addition to consulting the package website and vignettes (<https://connordonegan.github.io/geostan>), users are encouraged to engage with **geostan** through the package github page (<https://github.com/connordonegan/geostan>).
+The "Discussions" tab is the best place for users to seek support and ask questions.
+Any issues with the software or suggestions for new features may also be proposed there or on the "Issues" tab.
+Contributions to the software can also be proposed by making a pull request to the github page.

 # Acknowledgements

-I am grateful for support this project received from Esri Inc. and the Geospatial Information Sciences program at The University of Texas at Dallas.
+I am grateful for support this project received from Esri Inc. and from the Geography and Geospatial Information Sciences program at The University of Texas at Dallas.

 # References